1928–29 NHL season: Stanley Cup Finals

 The Bruins won their first Stanley Cup defeating the Rangers.
-In the process, Boston became one of the few Cup winners in history to not lose a single game in the playoffs, and the last team until 1952 to go undefeated in the playoffs.
+In the process, Boston became one of the few Cup winners in history to not lose a game in the playoffs, and were the last team until the 1951–52 Detroit Red Wings to go undefeated in the NHL playoffs.

 Awards

 Frank Boucher won his second consecutive Lady Byng award and George Hainsworth won his third consecutive Vezina Trophy.